Milne Bay Province: Arts and culture

 Wood carving, historically, has been an important art of the Milne Bay area.
 The Milne Bay peoples created canoes, called waga.
 When Charles Gabriel Seligman visited the area in 1904, he described the waga as playing "such an important part in the life of the district," and being a "decorative art" that has "reached its highest expression in the carvings of the ornaments for the prows of the waga."
 He also noted that they used similar designs on gourds from lime trees.

 Basket weaving was also common, with baskets called sinapopo being particularly representative of wealth in the region, to the point where they are buried with their owners upon death.
 Pottery was also common, specifically amongst the Tubetube, Ware and other tribes.
 Adze and axes were also common, for functional and ceremonial purposes.
 The people of Woodlark Island were known for their axes.
 Spears and arrows were also used for weapons.

 Governance

 Districts and LLGs

 Each province in Papua New Guinea has one or more districts, and each district has one or more Local Level Government (LLG) areas.
 For census purposes, the LLG areas are subdivided into wards and those into census units.
+The 2025 election saw the number of LLGs increase from 16 to 18.